 David Hobbs Biography

 David Hobbs Biography: David Hobbs was born in Royal Leamington Spa, England, on June 9, 1939, just months before World War II.
+As of 2024, he is 85 years old.
 His international racing career spanned 30 years, including sports cars, touring cars, Indy cars, IMSA, Can-Am, and Formula One competitions.
 He has competed in the Indianapolis 500 and the Daytona 24 Hours.
 The first time he participated in the 24 Hours of Le Mans event in 1962, he finished in eighth place, followed by a pole position and a third-place finish.

 David Hobbs Wiki